-At March 31, 2018, the Company had a negative working capital of \$5,882,858 as compared to a negative working capital of \$5,308,822 at December 31, 2017.
+At September 30, 2018, the Company had a negative working capital of \$7,327,751 as compared to a negative working capital of \$5,308,822 at December 31, 2017.
 The unfavorable change in working capital is directly related to focusing on preparing the La Josefina property for future extraction of minerals and sales of concentrate in 2018.
-Significant costs were incurred to as a result with little revenue from the Martha property concentrate as focus and resources were focused on la Josefina.
+Significant costs were incurred as resources were focused on La Josefina and, as a result, lower revenues from the Martha property were realized in comparison to 2017.

-During the first three quarters of 2018, the Mina Martha mill continued processing material from the Martha mine but at much lower levels as limited time and resources of the Company were targeted towards the La Josefina property.
-The Company plans to continue mining material from both the Mina Martha and the La Josefina mines in 2018.
+During the first three quarters of 2018, the Mina Martha mill continued processing material from the Martha mine but at much lower levels.
+The mill capabilities were modified during 2018 and test material from the La Josefina project was processed successfully.
+Subsequent to September 30, 2018 the Company was sold two shipments of gold concentrate.
+The Company plans to continue mining material from both the Mina Martha and the La Josefina projects.

-The Company's current plan of processing of material at from Mina Martha and La Josefina plus exploration discoveries will provide sufficient cash flow to cover operating costs, repay loans in full and cover current liabilities.
-The Company has not determined any resources or reserves for Mina Martha, La Josefina or La Valenciana as defined in the SEC Industry Guide 7.
+The Company's plan for processing material from Mina Martha and La Josefina and additional exploration discoveries is expected to provide sufficient cash flow to cover operating costs, repay loans in full and cover current liabilities.